 Peter Phillips, founder and director of The Tallis Scholars

 The Choir of St James’ is one of the oldest musical establishments in Australia, and is linked to the earliest days of the colony of New South Wales.
 Indeed, some of its early members were convicts.
 For much of its almost two hundred years of ministry the Choir has been regarded as one of Australia’s foremost Anglican choirs.

 This has continued to the present day, where uniquely in Sydney, the Choir consists of around a dozen professional adult singers, and who are an eclectic mix of instrumentalists, vocal soloists, teachers, jazz musicians, composers, artistic administrators, musical theatre performers and lawyers.
 The Choir itself maintains a regular schedule of weekly choral services including Wednesday evensong and Sunday Choral Eucharist, in addition to special services and state funerals.
 It has become known and highly regarded for its artistically outstanding performances, from small choral pieces to large-scale choral and orchestral works.
 The Choir presents an annual series of three Orchestral Masses in January, and a Concert Series of six concerts throughout the year, and a Bach Cantata series with BachBand@St James’, where, four times a year, a Cantata by J.S.
 Bach is performed in a liturgical setting, modelled on the Lutheran Service of Vespers.

-Regular collaborations include ensemble work with The Tallis Scholars, The King’s Singers, The Hilliard Ensemble, Opera Australia, Sydney Symphony, Australian Baroque Brass, The Australian Haydn Ensemble, St Mary’s Cathedral (Sydney), The Consort of Melbourne, and work with soloists Yvonne Kenny, Greta Bradman, Sally-Anne Russell and Teddy Tahu Rhodes.
+The Choir enjoys regular collaborations with international groups such as The Tallis Scholars, The King’s Singers, The Gabrieli Consort, and works with Opera Australia, Sydney Symphony Orchestra, Australian Baroque Brass, The Australian Haydn Ensemble, and soloists Yvonne Kenny, Greta Bradman and Teddy Tahu Rhodes.